 The list of documents for a residence permit in Turkey:

-- Application for a residence permit - print out from the online application.
+• Application for a residence permit - print out from the online application.

-- Passport and its copy.
+• Passport and its copy.

-- Biometric color photos — 4 pcs.
+• Biometric color photos — 4 pcs.

-- A certificate of income or an account statement is a notarized translation, if the statement is not from a Turkish bank.
+• A certificate of income or an account statement is a notarized translation if the statement is not from a Turkish bank.

-- Foreign health insurance.
+• Foreign health insurance.

-- Proof of residence.
+• Proof of residence.
 Property owners provide a TAPU certificate, tenants - a notarized lease agreement, TAPU certificate, and numerataj from the landlord.
 Applicants who stay with relatives or acquaintances have a notarized undertaking to reside.

 How to extend a residence permit, get permanent residence, and Turkish citizenship

 At least 60 days before the permit expires, it must be renewed.
-The steps are the same as for getting a residence permit: get paperwork, make sure you have medical insurance, and apply to the Migration Management.
+The steps are the same as for getting a residence permit: get paperwork, make sure you have medical insurance, and apply to Migration Management.
 Now, a copy of a valid residence permit card and a utility bill are also on the list.

 After eight years of living uninterrupted in Turkey with a residence permit, you can get permanent residency, also called a "long-term residence permit."
-A foreigner won't be able to apply for long-term if he spent more than a year outside the country during this time.
+A foreigner won't be able to apply for long-term if he spends more than a year outside the country during this time.

 To get a permanent residence permit, the applicant must show, among other things, a residence permit:

-- A certificate that he did not receive social benefits for three years before applying for permanent residence.
+• A certificate that he did not receive social benefits for three years before applying for permanent residence.

-- Certificate of no criminal record in Turkey and the country of citizenship.
+• Certificate of no criminal record in Turkey and the country of citizenship.

 Turkish Citizenship: A person can become a naturalized citizen instead of a permanent resident after living in Turkey for five years with a real-estate residence permit.
 Before you apply, you can't have been out of the country for more than a month at a time or for more than a year in total during this time.
 The person also needs to pass a test on how well they know the Turkish language.